 Underneath the makeup that’s been plastered on landfills lay toxins, greenhouse gases, and leachate – all of which present concerning threats to our planet.
 If we want to leave this planet for our future generations, it’s critical that we have a proactive recycling plan in place – whether that’s in the office, in your community, or in your home.

 Because of this, I wanted to focus on some key landfill statistics that will allow you to think differently about the current way our population disposes of its trash and the current problems that lie within its current practices.
-These 50 landfill facts will prove the severity of the problems that lie within our current approach to trash.
+These 50 landfill facts on trash and recycling will prove the severity of the problems that lie within our current approach to trash.

 1. Nine-tenths of all solid waste in the United States does not get recycled.

 2. Landfills are among the biggest contributors to soil pollution – roughly 80% of the items buried in landfills could be recycled.

 3. Although 75% of America’s waste is recyclable, we only recycle around 30% of it.
 Turns out, there are a few easy steps you can take to start recycling better.

 4. A single recycled plastic bottle saves enough energy to run a 100-watt bulb for 4 hours.
 It also creates 20% less air pollution and 50% less water pollution than would be created when making a new bottle.

 5. Recycling plastic saves twice as much energy as it takes to burn it.

 6. It only takes 5 recycled plastic bottles to make enough fiberfill to stuff a ski jacket.

 7. Motor oil never wears out, it just gets dirty – and it can be recycled.

 8. The U.S. recycling rate is around 34.5%.
 If we’re able to get the rate to 75%, the effect will be like removing 50 million passenger cars from U.S. roads.